kakwa/genautoo/README.md

 - A script generating a custom install iso for gentoo: genautoo.sh

-- An installer: installer/install.sh (and it's lib)
+- An installer: installer/install.sh (and its libs)

 ## How do I use it?